 If a new malignancy is reported, please complete the Subsequent Neoplasms Form 3500 to answer questions specific to the new malignancy.
-The option of 'Previously reported' is reserved for recipients participating in certain studies only.
+The option of 'Previously reported' should only be used if the same new malignancy instance has already been reported on a F3500.
+See examples below.
 If there is a question regarding use of this option, please contact your CIBMTR CRC.